tion sion ssion cion cian

 According to my list, 83% of the time, when you hear /shun/ or /zhun/, the spelling is <tion>.
 On that basis, you don’t really have to do much sorting and looking for patterns unless you really want to and your students find it helpful.

-• if you hear /ayshun/ then write <ation>.
+• A trustworthy pattern is, if you hear /ayshun/ then write <ation>.
+I’ve never met an exception.

-• absorb/absorption - subscribe/subscription - describe/description - all reflect a shift in pronunciation from /b/ to /p/.
-In a simple spelling lesson it's better to just think of them as the 'norm' with a <tion> spelling.
-With your more confident spellers, you can go deeper through word study or by looking at phonetics and pronunciation.
+• Your more confident spellers might enjoy going deeper through word study or by looking at phonetics and pronunciation.
 For unconfident spellers, that kind of study is likely to be a barrier to learning.

-Instead of trying to sort the 83% spelt <tion>, let's look at the remaining 17% - around 120 words with their various spelling options.
-I've left some words with "no obvious (to me) pattern".
-If you can find (or already know) a useful pattern for those words, please share in a comment.
-A pattern is different from a rule or an etymological fact.
+Instead of trying to sort the 83% spelt <tion>, let’s look at the remaining 17% – around 120 words with their various spelling options.
+I’ve left some words with ‘no obvious (to me) pattern’.
+A pdf of the full list is linked at the bottom of the page.

 <cian>